Quantitative Convergence for Sequential Interacting Diffusions via Incremental Relative Entropy: Introduction and main results

-We view the joint law as being built by adjoining one trajectory at a time, which leads to the exact chain rule $S_N(t)=\sum_{i=1}^N R_i(t)$ once the increments $R_i$ are defined.
-The heart of the argument is then to control each $R_i$ directly.
-First, we derive a Girsanov/relative-entropy identity which expresses the increment through the quadratic energy of the drift mismatch.
-Second, to reveal averaging along the predecessors, we replace the predecessor empirical measure by a conditional average measure as in \cite{wang2022mean}.
-This produces a martingale-difference term and a predictable term.
-The martingale term is handled by exponential-integrability/variational estimates under a decoupled reference law (the step where boundedness of $K$ is used in an essential way), while the predictable term is controlled in terms of previously estimated increments via Pinsker-type bounds.
-Finally, an upper-envelope closure together with a Hardy-type inequality yields the sharp decay of the increments and, in turn, quantitative decoupling for tail blocks.
+\paragraph{Proof strategy.} We view the joint law as being built by adjoining one trajectory at a time.
+This gives the exact chain rule \(S_N(t)=\sum_{i=1}^N R_i(t)\).
+The core of the proof is then to control each increment directly.
+First, a Girsanov identity expresses \(R_i(t)\) through the quadratic energy of the drift mismatch.
+Second, to reveal averaging along the predecessors, we replace the predecessor empirical measure by an averaged conditional measure, following the conditional-measure viewpoint used in \cite{wang2022mean}.
+This separates a martingale-difference term from a predictable term.
+The martingale term is controlled by exponential-integrability and the Donsker--Varadhan variational formula under a decoupled reference law, while the predictable term is bounded in terms of previous increments by Pinsker's inequality.
+Finally, an upper-envelope closure and a Hardy inequality yield the sharp \(1/(i-1)\) decay, the logarithmic global entropy bound, and tail-block propagation of chaos.

-For the empirical-measure process, we exploit the evolution of the fluctuation measure and work in negative Sobolev norms, which yields the sharp $N^{-1/2}$ convergence.
-The proof of Theorem~\ref{thm:clt} (Section~\ref{sec:fluctuations}) relies on the quantitative bounds from Theorem~\ref{thm:empirical}: the $O(N^{-1})$ control in negative Sobolev norms is crucial for tightness of $\eta^N$, while identification of the limit \eqref{eq:clt-spde} follows from a martingale problem adapted to the sequential generator.

-For the empirical-measure process, we exploit the evolution of the fluctuation measure and work in negative Sobolev norms, which yields the sharp $N^{-1/2}$ convergence.
-In Section~\ref{sec:consequences}, we recast the negative Sobolev norm as a modulated energy and track the time evolution of this energy along the dynamics.
-The resulting bounds are then obtained by combining Minkowski's inequality with the incremental relative entropy estimate $R_i(T)$ from Theorem~\ref{thm:incremental}.
-In particular, we do not rely on a global entropy control as in our earlier joint work with Zhu \cite{wang2023gaussian}, since that approach would introduce an extraneous $\log N$ loss.

-For Gaussian fluctuations, the overall framework follows our previous work with Zhu \cite{wang2023gaussian}, but the sequential structure introduces a new obstruction: one cannot directly compare $\mu^N$ to the limit law $\bar\rho$ at the level needed to pass to the limit in the nonlinear interaction term.
-The primary difficulty lies in identifying the fluctuation limit, specifically establishing convergence of the nonlinear drift contribution.
-To overcome this, we adopt a decomposition strategy analogous to the proof of Theorem~\ref{thm:incremental}.
-At the particle level we split

-and replace the predecessor empirical measure by an average conditional measure.
-See details in Section \ref{sec:fluctuations}.